mandarjoshi/20220201-mandarjoshi-nycschools/README.md

 I have tested this app for both 23 and 30 supported API level.

-I kept hard coded strings at couple of plaaaces to show case static code analysis tool similar to detekt.
+I kept hard coded strings at couple of places to show case static code analysis tool similar to detekt.
 But didn't get time to integrate.